godfreynolan/DJITutorialsSwift/2-UXSDK/README.md

 Here's this demo's [tutorial](https://github.com/SamScherer1/SwiftDJITutorials/blob/master/source/ios-tutorials/UXSDKDemo.md).

 Here's a [version using Objective C](https://developer.dji.com/mobile-sdk/documentation/ios-tutorials/UXSDKDemo.html).

-The tutorial is currently only available in Objective C, but there are plans to create a Swift version.

-A demo video of the application [can be found here](https://www.youtube.com/watch?v=niESaYdsdpQ)

-## Known Issues

-The demo app won't initially compile.
-You must comment out two lines from the UXSDK framework's header after running pod install.
-These lines import DUXWidgetcollectionView and DUXAircraftConnectionChecklistItem

 ## Feedback
 When reporting bugs, at a minimum please let us know: